mariusvalentin189/Snack-Stack-Fruits/README.md

 ## ▶️ Running the Game

-The playable build is available in the GameBuild folder.
+The project is in progress.
+The last playable build is available in the GameBuild folder.
 Simply run the executable inside the folder to start the game.